Preparing aged-care facilities for assessor-led funding under AN-ACC

 Reflection

-AN-ACC reframed funding preparation as an interpretation and evidence problem.
+AN-ACC reframed funding preparation as an evidence and interpretation problem.

-By aligning system structure to the assessor lens and making evidence explicit inside the resident record, the platform implemented a preparation model.
-That structure supports reform-driven change without reworking the underlying care workflows.
+By aligning system structure to the assessor lens and making evidence explicit within the resident record, Clinical Manager implemented a preparation model capable of supporting reform-driven change without reworking underlying care workflows.